Digital Camera Maintenance and Damage Prevention

 The only thing you can do in this case is to reset the camera by disconnecting the battery or power source for a few seconds and then connecting it again.
 Try to remove the cassette and then reload again.
 If unsuccessful, see a repairer.

-• Use a padded bag from all 6 sides
+• Use a bag that’s padded on all sides.

-• Transport and store camera without accessories attached.
-Keep camera in a separate compartment, away from other things.
-This way the camera is less bulky, lighter and therefore less prone to damage.
+• Transport and store your camera without any accessories attached.
+Keep the camera in a separate compartment, away from other things.
+This way the camera is less bulky, lighter, and therefore less prone to damage.

-• Lens filter for protection – most lenses are none serviceable items and need to be replaced as a complete unit.
+• Use a lens filter for protection.
+Most lenses are none serviceable items and need to be replaced as a complete unit.

-• Take your time during loading and unloading of the cassette, disc or memory card.
+• Take your time during loading and unloading the cassette, disc, or memory card.
 Do not be rushed and apply any force during this procedure.
 Get into the habit of closing the cassette compartment where it says ‘push’ on the door.

-• Keep the camera in plastic zipper bag inside your padded camera bag, to prevent any sand damage on the beach, or from water/rain damage etc.
+• Keep the camera in a plastic zipper bag inside your padded camera bag to prevent any sand damage on the beach or water/rain damage, etc.

 About the Author